cloudsigma/cloudsigma-docs/remote_snapshots.rst

 changed since the remote snapshot has taken.
 If no data has changed, the remote snapshot's size will be zero.

-Note that remote snapshots are billed as ``storage``, so storage subscriptions should be bought in order not to burst on remote snapshots usage.
+Note that remote snapshots are billed as ``backup``, so backup subscriptions should be bought in order not to burst on remote snapshots usage.

+We have remote snapshots in the following locations:
+``GVA, ZRH, FRA, CWL, LON, and DUB``

 Allowed HTTP methods
 --------------------